 - Between Caroline and Struensee in A Royal Affair, with the latter being visibly older than the former (during filming Mads Mikkelsen was around 46, Alicia Vikander was around 22).
 In real life, Caroline was around 18 years old and Struensee was around 33 years old when they began their affair (it's unclear when exactly they became lovers, it being a secret affair and all, but by the middle of 1770 people had started to notice their closeness).
 Caroline clearly admires Struensee's maturity and life experience, greatly preferring him to her actual husband who is closer to her age (Christian being a spoilt and mentally unstable manchild more interested in prostitutes than her).

 - Star Wars:

 - Anakin and Padmé have a slight one in the prequel trilogy, with a 5-year age gap between nine-year-old Anakin and 14-year-old Padmé in The Phantom Menace.
 However, this becomes significantly less of an issue come Attack of the Clones, where Anakin is nineteen and Padmé is twenty-four.
-Considering that they do not officially get together until Episode II, this example is Downplayed.
+Considering that they do not officially get together until Episode II, this example is downplayed.

 - Leia and Han Solo have one in the original trilogy, wherein Leia and Han Solo are twenty-three and thirty-six respectively in Return of the Jedi.
-They stay together until Han's death in The Force Awakens, though, which takes place thirty years after, by which the Age Gap has become far less significant.
+They stay together until Han's death in The Force Awakens, though, which takes place thirty years after, by which time the Age Gap has become far less significant.

 - Three Billboards Outside Ebbing, Missouri: Although not commented on, Chief Willoughby is visibly and considerably older than his wife.note